raspberrypilearning/robot-antenna/worksheet.md

 We are going to make a robot which beeps and has a flashing antenna using a Raspberry Pi.

-## Making an antenna for your robot
+## Making an antenna for your robot with an LED

 Let's get hands-on with electronics!
 This is where the Raspberry Pi comes in handy.
 You will program a small light called a LED (Light Emitting Diode) to flash.
 First you will need to make a circuit.
 Ensure that your Raspberry Pi is switched on and ready to go.